beeware/beeware/docs/tutorial/tutorial-5/iOS.rst

 .. image:: ../images/iOS/tutorial-5.png
    :alt: Hello World Tutorial 5 window, on iOS

+While the app is running, you'll see a series of Simulator log output messages in the console.
+Typing Ctrl+C into the terminal will halt the messages in the console, but it will not close the simulator.
+This is so you can test new changes without restarting the simulator.

 If you know ahead of time which iOS simulator you want to target, you can tell Briefcase to use that simulator by providing a ``-d`` (or ``--device``) option.
 Using the name of the device you selected when you built your application, run: